dzackgarza/Notes/Class_Notes/Linear Algebra/102 Review.md

 - Solve a system of ODEs resulting arising from tank mixing
 - Compute the singular value decomposition of a matrix
 - Compute the rank and nullity of a matrix
+- Convert a set of vectors to a basis
+- Convert a basis to an orthonormal basis